 2) Make space for real feelings — Find a time, place, circumstance in which it is safe to feel your feelings without having to make meaning out of them.
 In other words —

-3) Connect to a larger task — Our heroine’s goal was to get a new job, but her over-arching task in her life was to grow — as a professional and as a leader.
-Helping her connect to her personal task of professional growth enabled her to see the job loss as a step in the right direction on a larger course.
+3) Connect to a larger task — Our heroine’s goal was to get a new job, but her over-arching task was to grow professionally.
+Helping her connect to her desire for professional growth enabled her to see the promotion loss as one step in the right direction on a larger course.

-When a setback occurs, it is only after the feelings have dissipated that a truer story can take shape.
-The woman eventually saw and felt how the new skills she developed in prepping for the promotion opened her to many more possibilities, and she began to look for opportunities in exciting new directions.
+4) Explore a New Narrative — When a setback occurs, it is only after the feelings have dissipated that a truer story can take shape.
+The woman eventually saw and felt how the new skills she developed in prepping for the promotion built her confidence and opened her to many more possibilities, and she began to look for opportunities in exciting new directions.